-If you disagree with the CPSE's actions or refusal to take action in these matters, you can challenge the DOE's actions or refusal:
+If you disagree with the CPSE's actions or refusal to take action in these matters, you can challenge NYCPS' actions or refusal:

-Mediation: During Mediation, you and a member of the CPSE sit down with a neutral third party who assists and encourages you and the DOE to reach an agreement.
+Mediation: During Mediation, you and a member of the CPSE sit down with a neutral third party who assists and encourages you and NYCPS to reach an agreement.
 The mediator does not make a determination or issue an order.
-Instead, the mediator's job is to help you and the DOE come to an agreeable solution.
+Instead, the mediator's job is to help you and NYCPS come to an agreeable solution.
 You can make a request for mediation in writing to your local mediation center.